Compute

 The way of implementing Ingress Controllers varies depending on their vendors.
 CCE supports LoadBalancer Ingress Controllers and NGINX Ingress Controllers.

 • LoadBalancer Ingress Controllers are deployed on master nodes and they forward traffic based on the ELB.
-All policy configurations and forwarding behaviors are handled by the ELB.
+All policy configurations and forwarding behaviors are handled on the ELB.

 • NGINX Ingress Controllers are deployed in clusters using charts and images maintained by the Kubernetes community.
 They provide external access through NodePort and forward external traffic to other services in the cluster through Nginx.
 All traffic forwarding behaviors and forwarding objects are within the cluster.